 Introducing Furniture

-Once of the best ways I like to initially introduce my dogs to my furniture to help set them up for succes in behaving appropriately, is I like to introduce it like I introduce the place bed.
+One of the best ways we like to initially introduce our dogs to the furniture to help set them up for success in behaving appropriately, is the same way we introduce the place bed.

-I start by teaching my dog to get onto the couch, but they must stay on the couch until I tell them otherwise.
-The biggest difference between the couch and the place bed is that I use a command of "Off" that requires my dog to get off of the couch.
-With the place bed, when my dog is release, if he prefers to the stay on the bed, that is completely okay as long as I am not asking for another behavior like recall or kennel.
+We start by teaching our dog to get onto the couch, but they must stay on the couch until told otherwise.
+The biggest difference between the couch and the place bed is that we use a command of "Off" that requires the dog to get off of the couch.
+With the place bed, when the dog is released, if they prefer to the stay on the bed, that is completely okay as long as we are not asking for another behavior like recall or kennel.

 I like to do several sessions of training my dog to stay on the couch, and then practicing him getting of the couch on command.
 This training teaches our dog that we create the rules around the couch and if our dog wants the privlege of being on the couch, he must abide by the those rules.
 I use this same process for the bed as well.